srtian/Blog/README.md

 # About Me
-Hi, I'm srtian.
-Now I'm working as a senior software development engineer in ByteDance's security department.
-Before that, I worked for Kwai and Horizon Robots.
-I mainly focus on Web development, and have some understanding of Saas and tob businesses.
-Besides development, I am also interested in travel, photography and reading.
-Have a good day~
+Greetings, I am Srtian, a seasoned software development engineer specializing in security at ByteDance in Singapore.
+I have had the privilege of collaborating with Kwai and Horizon Robots in the past.
+My area of expertise is web development, with a strong grasp of Saas and tob businesses.
+Apart from my professional endeavors, I am an avid traveler, photographer, and reader.
+Wishing you a wonderful day ahead!

 ---
 - WeChat: Srtiann